Sump Pump Installation & Repair in Reading, PA

 There are two main types of sump pumps.

-Submersible pumps: This is typically placed below the water in a basin, and the water is pumped through it.
+his is typically placed below the water in a basin, and the water is pumped through it.

 Sewage pumps, unlike regular sump pumps, are heavy duty and able to handle solid waste.
 They are often installed to complement basement bathrooms or septic systems.